-2018 was an extremely intense year in the field of cybersecurity.
-The Verizon Data Breach Report confirmed 2,216 breaches across 65 countries.
-From what the experts say, we can expect 2019 to be intense as well.
-According to a report by Cybersecurity Ventures, it’s predicted that by 2021 cybercrime will cost the world $6 trillion annually.
+2018 was a significantly intense year in the field of cybersecurity!
+In fact, The Verizon Data Breach Report confirmed 2,216 breaches across 65 countries.
+Indeed, from what the experts say, we can expect 2019 to be intense as well.
+According to a report by Cybersecurity Ventures, by 2021 cybercrime will cost the world $6 trillion annually.
 The report also predicts that by 2021 there will be 3.5 million unfilled cybersecurity positions.
 Why is there such a massive shortfall of cybersecurity professionals?
 In part, the answer lies in the gender gap that plagues the cybersecurity profession.
-Simply put, women are needed in cybersecurity.
+In other words, women are needed in cybersecurity.

 Women Needed in Cybersecurity

 In 2013, women made up only 11 percent of the global cybersecurity workforce.
 Jump forward 5 years to 2018 and a report form Cybersecurity Ventures states that women represent just 20 percent of the global workforce in cybersecurity.
-The gender gap is not closing quickly enough to meet the shortfall crisis of cybersecurity professionals.
-What can be done to encourage women to join the ranks of cybersecurity professionals?
+Indeed, the gender gap is not closing quickly enough to meet the shortfall crisis of cybersecurity professionals.
+With this in mind, what can be done to encourage women to join the ranks of cybersecurity professionals?
 Two keys to open the cybersecurity door for women are education and environment.

 - AWSN – Australian Women in Security Networks